 Additional resources are available through the Drinking Water and Clean Water State Revolving Funds and the EPA’s Water Infrastructure Finance and Innovation Act (WIFIA) program, particularly for large, capital-intensive projects.
 Environmental services companies like Veolia can help eligible communities apply for these funds and begin solving their water quality issues.

 Multiple states have developed their own enforceable standards for drinking water that vary.
-Currently, there are maximum contaminant levels for eight states:
+Currently, there are maximum contaminant levels for nine states:

 - New Hampshire